-8 Leaving premises or entering or leaving Metropolitan Melbourne to attend work or education
+8 Leaving premises or entering the Restricted Area to attend work or education

-- (1) The reasons relating to work or education are: - (a) to attend work (whether paid or voluntary, including for charitable or religious purposes); or - (b) to obtain a childcare or early childhood service; or - (c) to obtain educational services provided in subclause (3). - (2) A person may leave the premises under subclause (1)(a) only if attending work in: - (a) Metropolitan Melbourne if: - (i) it is not reasonably practicable for the person to work from the premises where they ordinarily reside; and - (ii) the person is an authorised worker, works for an authorised provider, or is required to attend a closed work premises, each as defined in, and provided they are permitted to do so, under the Restricted Activity Directions (Metropolitan Melbourne); or - (f) Regional Victoria if: - (iii) it is not reasonably practicable for the person to work from the premises where they ordinarily reside; and

-- (iv) the person would be an authorised worker or would work for an authorised provider, and would be permitted to do so under the Restricted Activity Directions (Metropolitan Melbourne), if the person worked in Metropolitan Melbourne; or - (g) another State or Territory and the person complies with the requirements under that State's or Territory's laws. - (3) A person may leave the premises under subclause (1)(c) only: - (a) to attend a school in Regional Victoria that they were enrolled in on 11:59:00 pm on 12 August 2021; or - (b) if it is not reasonably practicable for the person to obtain educational services from the premises where they ordinarily reside; and - (c) for school educational services (including at a school or non-school senior secondary provider and outside school hours care services), if the person: - (i) has: - (A) two parents or guardians and both of them are; or - (B) a single parent or guardian and that parent or guardian is, an authorised worker or work for an authorised provider and: - (C) are not working from the premises; or - (D) are working from the premises and are unable to make alternative supervision arrangements for the person leaving the premises to attend school educational services; or - (ii) is a vulnerable child or young person; or - (iii) is a secondary school student attending an assessment that is approved to proceed on site as specified in the Authorised Provider and Authorised Worker List; and - (d) for higher education services, if it is in relation to final year assessments for Tertiary Education Quality and Standards Agency regulated courses where the students do not have alternative options to complete the study by the end of the year.
+- (1) The reasons relating to work or education are: - (a) to attend work (whether paid or voluntary, including for charitable or religious purposes) provided in subclause (2); or - (b) to obtain a childcare or early childhood service provided in subclauses (3) and (4); or - (c) to obtain educational services or higher education services provided in subclauses (6) and (7). - (2) A person may leave the premises under subclause (1)(a) only if attending work in: - (a) the Restricted Area if: - (i) it is not reasonably practicable for the person to work from the premises where they ordinarily reside; and - (ii) the person is an authorised worker, works for an authorised provider, or is required to attend a closed work premises, each as defined in, and provided they are permitted to do so, under the Restricted Activity Directions (Restricted Areas); or - (b) Regional Victoria if: - (i) it is not reasonably practicable for the person to work from the premises where they ordinarily reside; and - (ii) the person would be an authorised worker or would work for an authorised provider, and would be permitted to do so under the Restricted Activity Directions (Restricted Areas), if the person did in fact work in the Restricted Area; or - (c) another State or Territory and the person complies with the requirements under that State's or Territory's laws. - (3) A person may leave the premises under subclause (1)(b) only if obtaining childcare or early childhood services in the Restricted Area: - (a) if it is not reasonably practicable for the person to obtain a childcare or early childhood service from the premises where they ordinarily reside; and - (b) for childcare or early childhood services, if the child, children or young person: - (i) has: - (A) two parents or guardians and at least one of them is; or - (B) a single parent or guardian and that parent or guardian is, an authorised worker or works for an authorised provider and holds an Authorised Worker Permit; and - (C) is not working from the premises and is unable to make alternative supervision arrangements for that child, children or young person leaving the premises to attend childcare or early childhood services; or - (D) is working from the premises and is unable to make alternative supervision arrangements for that child, children or young person leaving the premises to attend childcare or early childhood services; or